erhwenkuo/mcp-searxng/README.md

 - [SearXNG Official Website](https://docs.searxng.org/)
 - [Self-Hosting an Open-Source SearXNG Meta-Search Engine to Search Google, DuckDuckGo, and More at Once](https://ivonblog.com/posts/self-hosting-searxng-docker-instance/)

-Here is the translation of the provided Markdown text from Traditional Chinese to English:

 ## Purpose

 This MCP server demonstrates an SSE-based MCP server (integrated with SearXNG and Microsoft's markdownify to extract web pages into Markdown-formatted text) and its operational mode using the [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector) (MCP client).